Onam is celebrated by Keralites irrespective of their religion, culture etc; Onam brings very fond memories to all Malayalees and it's same with me.

 Though I've made a full fledged Onasadaya only once after my wedding, I never compromised on payasams.
-Since my husband and myself fall into two different categories, I make both pal payasam and parippu payasam.
-Semiya payasam is his favorite and I should say its the simplest of all.
+Since Jose and myself fall into two different categories, I make both pal payasam and parippu payasam.
+Semiya payasam is his favorite and I should say its the simplest, easiest and quickest of all Payasams.

 If you don't have much time to spare in the kitchen and still want to grab the festive mood of Onam, you can go for this easy and delicious treat :-)